ozyinc/website/README.md

 static/ -- Static page content

 #### Building
+First run the `setup.sh` which sets up the pre_commit script

 You need the Elm compiler to build the source, uglify to optimize for deployment, elm-live to start a development server.